pstarns2/World-Cup-2022-Latent-Profile-Analysis/README.md

 - The following is a latent Profile Analysis of **295 outfield players** (≥180 minutes) at the 2022 World Cup.
 Using data from **StatsBomb event-level data** across all 64 matches, the analysis identified **four distinct player profiles**: Primary Attackers, Ball-Playing Defenders, Conservative Anchors, and Balanced Contributors.
 - The model operated without using a player's position and still recovered recognizable roles, filing Messi, Neymar, and Bruno Fernandes *with* Giroud and Lewandowski.
 This indicates that at the elite level, chance creation and finishing turned out to be one job, not two.
 The hypothesized "Creative Playmaker" type does not exist as a separate profile from "Clinical Finisher".
-- The two 2022 finalists, Argentia and France, had nearly identical profile distributions.
+- The two 2022 finalists, Argentina and France, had nearly identical profile distributions.
 Both had attackers accounting for 28% of the teams minutes and a majority their minutes were played by Balanced Contributors.
 While there was no clear composition pattern that cleanly separated advancing teams from eliminated ones.
 Generally it appears that profile mix describes *how teams play*, not how far they go in the tournament.
 ---

 ## Motivation